Table of Contents

 - Are GiveWell's top charities tax-deductible where I live?

-- Some of GiveWell's recommended charities are not U.S.-registered charities.
+- Sometimes GiveWell directs funding to grantees that are not US-registered charities.
 Should I be concerned about this?

 - GiveWell's evaluation process is highly intensive and can be a major cost for a charity.
 Should I be concerned that this requirement filters out excellent charities?